do not miss a thing

 What are habitat banks?

-Habitat Banks are lands where compensation requirements are merged and actions for the preservation, improvement or restoration of ecosystems are implemented to compensate for negative impacts on biodiversity.
-Through Habitat Banks, quantifiable gains in biodiversity are generated, which are used by companies to compensate for the environmental damage caused.
-This mechanism is aimed at generating a payment mechanism for environmental results, a fact with which it is possible to achieve increases in productivity, efficiency, and the quality of biodiversity offsets.
-To ensure the success of Habitat Banks, they enjoy financial, technical and legal guarantees, aspects that are not often considered in environmental investment mechanisms.
+The Habitat Banks are lands where compensation requirements and actions for the preservation, improvement or restoration of ecosystems are implemented to offset negative impacts on biodiversity.
+Through the Habitat Banks, quantifiable gains in biodiversity are generated, which are used for companies to offset for the environmental damage caused.
+This mechanism is oriented to generate a payment for environmental results, which makes it possible to achieve increases in productivity, efficiency, and quality of environmental compensations.
+In order to ensure the success of Habitat Banks, they receive financial, technical and legal guarantees, that are aspects little considered in environmental investment mechanisms.

-Therefore, Habitat Banks are intended to serve as aggregate compensation schemes, where several companies can offset for their environmental impact in a single land area.
-In addition, these Banks become a cost-efficient solution, where whoever generates the impacts only pays as different milestones are met in the process of design, structuring, and maintenance of the biodiversity units, which have their equivalent in terms of hectares
+Therefore, Habitat Banks are intended to serve as aggregate offsetting schemes, where several companies may offset their damages to the environment in a single area.
+In addition, these Banks become a cost-efficient solution, in which whoever generates the impacts only makes payments as different milestones are met in the process of design, and maintenance of biodiversity units, which have their equivalent in terms of hectares.

 Regulations related to Habitat Banks in Colombia

 Resolution 1051 of June 5, 2017